 For stability, a pullup can be added to the trigger pin.
 Do note that the output pin appears to be capable of sinking up to 30mA and is not a full power switch.
 You will need to add the power circuitry yourself if you intend to use this timer IC for high powered operations.

 - Connect power and ground

 - Select a resistor and solder it in

 - Tie the trigger pin to an external device or switch

 - Tie the output pin to the circuit to be powered

-This chip/board draws about 100uA as far as I can tell.
-This means that it is definitely not a substitute for sleep modes, which for the nRF52840 or ESP32, draws about a few uA when they are sleeping.
+This chip/board draws about 100uA when active (when it is keeping time).
+It draws about 1uA when it is sleeping.
+It does not provide much benefit compared to sleep modes, which for the nRF52840 or ESP32, draws about a few uA when they are sleeping.
 However, if we are considering a more complex circuit like a board with other components that are also drawing power, then maybe this chip has a role in being the middleman for power management.
 This can also be useful in circuits that need to be timed but don't have a microcontroller, or retrofitting existing circuits to have sleep features.

 These times apply when both P1 and P2 are not shorted.